2decomp-fft/2decomp-fft/submissionjoss/paper.md

 It is designed for applications using three-dimensional structured mesh and spatially implicit numerical algorithms.
 At the foundation it implements a general-purpose 2D pencil decomposition for data distribution.
 It includes a highly scalable and efficient interface to perform three-dimensional Fast Fourier Transforms (FFTs).

 # Statement of need

-The 2DECOMP&FFT library [@li_2010_2decomp] is a software framework written in Fortran targeting large-scale parallel applications.
+The 2DECOMP&FFT library [@li_2010_2decomp] is a software framework written in Fortran targeting large-scale parallel applications on structured meshes.
+It was originally designed for CPU hardware and is now used by many research groups worldwide.
 The library is based on a 2D-pencil decomposition for data distribution on distributed memory systems.
-The library is at the core of many CFD solver such as Xcompact3d [@BARTHOLOMEW2020100550], where it has been shown to scale up to hundreds of thousands of cores.
+The library is at the core of many CFD solvers such as Xcompact3d [@BARTHOLOMEW2020100550], with excellent strong scaling performance up to hundreds of thousands of CPU cores.
-2DECOMP&FFT mainly relies on MPI, but it offers a user-friendly interface that hides the complexity of the communication.
+2DECOMP&FFT mainly relies on MPI, and it offers a user-friendly interface that hides the complexity of the communication.
-Indeed, the library offers also a very efficient and flexible 3D tool to perform Fast Fourier Transform (FFT) that also exposes other popular FFT libraries like FFTW.
+Indeed, the library offers also a very efficient and flexible 3D tool to perform Fast Fourier Transform (FFT) using popular FFT libraries like FFTW.

+The first version of the library was released in 2010 as a tar.gz package, with a Makefile approach and could only make use of CPUs.
+The new version of the library can now leverage NVIDIA GPUs, modern CPUs and various compilers.
+It has CMAKE capabilities as well as a proper continuous integration framework with automated tests.
+The new library should now be even more appealing to the scientific community and can easily be implemented as an independant library for use by other software.

 # Acknowledgements

-The library was initially designed thanks to several projects funded under the HECToR Distributed Computational Science and Engineering (CSE) Service operated by NAG Ltd.
+The first version of the library was initially designed thanks to several projects funded under the HECToR Distributed Computational Science and Engineering (CSE) Service operated by NAG Ltd.
 The new library has been designed thanks to the support of EPSRC via the CCP Turbulence (EP/T026170/1).